openSUSE/suse-vscode-doc/README.md

 ### Resolve references inside the current file

-To autocomplete XML IDs from the current file in `<xref linkend="">` references, add the following to `.vscode/settings.json`:
+To autocomplete XML IDs from the current file in `<xref linkend=""/>` references, add the following to `settings.json`:

 ```json
 "xml.references": [